 Bitcoin is not a matter of faith in the government of the day.
-Bitcoin is an open source currency controlled by millions of computers and backed up by cryptography.
-Twenty one million is the limit and they will be created at a known rate until year 2040 (more on how they are created later).
+Bitcoin is an open-source currency controlled by millions of computers and backed up by cryptography.
+Twenty-one million is the limit and they will be created at a known rate until the year 2040 (more on how they are created later).

 If you want to get your hands on your first bitcoin, you have three options.
-First you can exchange them for goods or service just like the loaf of bread.
+First, you can exchange them for goods or services just like the loaf of bread.
 Second, you can buy them with cash from someone who wants to sell them either through an online exchange or in person.
-And finally you can create them yourself through a process called “bitcoin mining”.
+And finally, you can create them yourself through a process called “bitcoin mining”.

-The news is full of stories of wild price fluctuations, tulip bulb comparisons and hacking.
+The news is full of stories of wild price fluctuations, tulip bulb comparisons, and hacking.
 For bitcoins’ true believers (and I am one of them) these are all just bumps along the road.
 The price will stabilize in the long run.
 Websites are hacked periodically but the core bitcoin technology remains robust.
-Only time will tell if the believers or the sceptics are right.
-In the meantime it’s an exciting time to be involved in bitcoin!
+Only time will tell if the believers or the skeptics are right.
+In the meantime, it’s an exciting time to be involved in bitcoin!

 For those that want more information, head over to my website BigOnBitcoin.com or attend one of my workshops on January 16 or February 12 at the Mayfair Golf Club in Edmonton.
 I will walk you through all the ins and outs and you leave with $5 worth of bitcoin in your digital wallet.

 About the author